ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 ### Back to the scene
 Finally, in the scene we have a very basic controller that tunes the radio in Play mode using the Q and E keys.
 The script for this is in the sample files, and simply modifies the RadioOutput's tune value.
 You can also do this in the inspector, and during Play mode.

+As you can see, then, the vast majority of logic and customisation for this radio takes place in the RadioData object rather than the scene.
+All that the scene components do is play an Output linked to this radio (for now... check out the [[Spatial Components Sample|next tutorial]] for more).

+---
+## Guide over :)
+That finishes the guide to this sample scene!
+It's been a while since I wrote a single document this long lol

+I really hope this has helped you understand what's going on in this sample- if you have any more questions about concepts or objects in this guide, [[Contact|contact me]] and I'll hopefully be able to help.

+Next up is the [[Spatial Components Sample]] :)